chentalia317-alt/osf-project-exporter/README.md

 6. Use `docker compose exec -it cli <commands>` to run CLI tool commands (e.g. `export-projects`) or run unit tests (i.e. `python -m unittest`.)

 ### Virtual Environment

-#### Known Issues

-- The `--dryrun` flag currently does not work when running in a virtual environment, likely due to an issue with how the Python package is setup.

 You could also setup a Python virtual environment (e.g. using virtualenv):